Man gets 110 years for killing ex-girlfriend, her grandmother outside Indiana auto seating plant

 Hunter added that Ferrell “acted out an entitlement to control and possess Promise Mays, whether in life or in death, even though she had demonstrated only kindness for the many people whom she encountered in her short and precious life.”

-Workers at the plant in Frankfort, 50 miles northwest of Indianapolis, design and make seating for vehicles.
+Workers at the plant in Frankfort, 50 miles (80 kilometers) northwest of Indianapolis, design and make seating for vehicles.